ULIP vs ELSS: Which is Better?

 Risk Factor High (Invests primarily in equities) Moderate to High (Depends on fund allocation)

-Cost Lower expense ratio compared to ULIPs Higher due to insurance component and charges
+Cost Lower expense ratio compared to ULIPs Higher due to the insurance component and charges

 Liquidity More liquid with a shorter lock-in period Limited liquidity during the lock-in period